Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/Lessons/Lesson4.md

 Continue working on the CryptoZombies tutorial!

-We'll work on the Pet Shop tutorial throughout the next week in class in order to practice concepts covered during our teacher talks.
+We'll work on the Pet Shop / Election tutorial throughout the next week in class in order to practice concepts covered during our teacher talks.

 ## Additional Resources